 Brainstorming can take on many forms.
 You might like writing things down, drawing things on a whiteboard, or just talking things out.
 Whatever method you prefer, there are a few things you should do first to align with your shows identity and industry.

 Consider following the 5-10-20 design method.
 This will help you get the ideas flowing while also getting input at different stages of the design process.

 By following this method, you start by taking five minutes to sketch a design on your own, a process which promotes free thinking.
 Follow that up with sharing your idea and getting feedback from one other colleague for ten minutes.
 This gives you another perspective from another business stakeholder.
 Finally, share your idea with a larger group for twenty minutes and allow them to sketch different versions of what you have pulled together.
-The diagram below shows this progression.

 1. Research your competitors.